steven-isbell/vanillajs-projects/vanilla-mouse-party/README.md

 ### Summary

-In this step we'll get access to the visual key that was pressed (the unique polygon) and it's associated audio tag.
-As mentioned before, they share a unique `data-key` attribute.
+In this step we'll take advantage of the built-in `setInterval` method to handle the creation and destruction of our dots on the page.
+We'll build our dots, randomize the size and color, and animate it so it disappears.

 ### Instructions